Georgia

 Casinos, sportsbooks, and racetracks cannot be found anywhere in Georgia.
 While GA does have a state lottery, that is about as far as “gambling” goes in the Peach State, as residents don’t even have tribal casinos at their disposal.

-Based on the bills that have been brought up in legislative sessions, if Georgia does legalize sports betting, in all likelihood, it would be online only, so retail sportsbooks may not even be a thing in Georgia if sports betting is made legal over time.
+Based on bills introduced in legislative sessions, if Georgia does legalize sports betting, it would likely be online-only, so retail sportsbooks may not even be a thing in Georgia if sports betting is legalized over time.

 Sports betting in neighboring states